 At the bottom of the screen is the Start button.
-Tapping the Start Button causes the Start Menu to pop up.
+Clicking the Start Button causes the Start Menu to pop up.
 It contains the standard Windows menu options: Programs, Favorites, Documents, Settings, Help, and Run.

 Desktop Icon Function My Computer Access files and programs.
 Recycle Bin Storage for files that are to be deleted.
 Internet Explorer Connect to the Internet/intranet (requires radio card and Internet Service Provider - ISP enrollment is not available from LXE).
-Wireless Configuration Icon Used for accessing the appropriate wireless configuration, SCU (Summit Client Utility).
+Wireless Configuration Icon Used for accessing the appropriate wireless configuration utility, either the SCU (Summit Client Utility) or ACU (Cisco Aironet Client Utility).
 Bluetooth Discover and then pair with nearby discoverable Bluetooth devices.
 My Documents Storage for downloaded files / applications.
 Start Access programs, select from the Favorites listing, documents last worked on, change/view settings for the control panel or taskbar, on-line help or run programs.

-58 Desktop
+76 Desktop